 Misconception 2: Misting your plants is enough to increase humidity.

 Although misting is a fun way to interact with your house plants, it is only a temporary fix.
-It can certainly help boost humidity at the moment, however, misting alone is not a sufficient way to increase the overall relative humidity in your space.
+It can certainly help boost humidity in the moment, however, misting alone is not a sufficient way to increase the overall relative humidity in your space.
 Plus, if your space has poor circulation, resting, stagnant water on leaves can cause other issues such as mildew or rot.

 Below are 3 effective ways to increase humidity for your house plants: